Davide-Ettori/Davide-Ettori/README.md

 ### Davide Ettori

-I am a double Master Degree student at PoliMi and UIC Chicago, studying computer science with an AI specialization.

-After obtaining a strong scientific formation in my Computer Engineering Bachelor, I'm now exploring Artificial Intelligence from both a Mathematical and Computer Science prospective.
+I am a double Master's Degree student at Politecnico di Milano and the University of Illinois Chicago, specializing in Computer Science with a focus on AI.
+Building on my Bachelor's in Computer Engineering, I am passionate about exploring machine learning and its real-world applications across diverse scientific fields.
+My interests include Deep Learning, State Space Models, Natural Language Processing, and Scientific ML.
+Actively involved in both study and research, I aim to tackle new challenges and contribute to the advancement of AI.